 - Uncomfortable with Older Babies: minimal padding and its limitation on front-wear use only, your baby will likely outgrow this carrier quickly – or, rather, you will – as she will become too heavy for comfortable wearing.

-Best Baby Wraps for Newborns
+Best Baby Wraps for Newborns of 2021

 1. Boba Wrap

 Since there are several different ways to wear this wrap, we have included this video which shows the basic newborn hold:

 - Comfortable for Long-Term Wearing: the soft material and its ability to contour and shape to both your baby’s and your body makes this wrap very comfortable for wearing over a long duration of time.

 - Super Easy to Clean: with no buckles and straps to worry about, and the 95% cotton material, this wrap can easily be thrown into the washing machine and can even be machine dried, making it very easy to clean after those inevitable messes happen.

 - Easy to Pack and Take:just being a long piece of fabric, this wrap can easily be packed nice and small, easily thrown into a diaper to take on the go.
 It even comes with its own matching drawstring bag to make it even easier.

 - Requires Tying Every Time: there is nothing you can do when removing this wrap that will make it easier for you to put back on.
 It needs to be retied every time you use it.